Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/L4-TUTORIAL.md

 		(PosSharePrice = (Ratio Pos$ PosShareCnt))
 	)

 The next section lets you introduce some untyped, argumentless macros.
-There is a declaration type for macros with arguments as well, but neither tutorialSAFE.l4 nor the full SAFE use them.
-The one definition we use is part of a temporary hack until we have an `Option` type operator.
+There is a declaration type for macros with arguments as well, but neither tutorialSAFE.l4 nor the full SAFE.l4 use them.
+The one definition used here is part of a temporary hack until we have an `Option` type operator.

 	(Definitions
 		(VALCAP_STRICT_UPPERBOUND = 9e20)
 	)

 The next section makes clear that an L4 contract is really a *contract template*.
 It corresponds to the blanks you need to fill in a normal contract.
-Each contract parameter has a default value, which of course can and should be overwritten in applications and tests.
-Note `"Fraction(0,1]"` is another predefined type.² The type of `VALUATION_CAP` should really be `(Option Pos$)`, but I haven't gotten around to implementing the Option type constructor yet.
+Each contract parameter has a default value, which of course can and should be overwritten in applications and tests. `"Fraction(0,1]"` is another predefined type.²

+[//]: # "The type of `VALUATION_CAP` should really be `(Option Pos$)`, but I haven't gotten around to implementing the Option type constructor yet."

-> ² The reason it has quotes around it is that L4's current parser is essentially a generic S-expression parser, and the bracket symbols are among the few symbols that have special meaning in the language of S-expressions].
+[//]: # "² The reason it has quotes around it is that L4's current parser is essentially a generic S-expression parser, and the bracket symbols are among the few symbols that have special meaning in the language of S-expressions]."

 	(ContractParams
 		(PURCHASE_AMOUNT : Pos$ = 100000)